unigent-software/realsensej/README.md

 The native lib is built for Linux x64 and Raspberry Pi 4 but it's easy to build it for other systems.

+It was tested on D435 and SR300 Intel RealSense cameras.

 **NOTE** Before using this, you need to make sure LibRealSense2 from Intel is installed on your system.
 Follow https://github.com/IntelRealSense/librealsense/